 How does that have bearing on the future?
 Perhaps, it makes a sense of standard.
 After a meal, we should feel satisfied and content, not bloated and sick to our stomachs.
 For anyone who has eaten a “meal” from McDonalds or Taco Bell, you know that afterward you feel tired, uncomfortable, and somewhat aggravated.
 That’s because the food you just ate, for lack of a better term, sucked.

 Going organic also means you’re supporting the same principles discussed thus far.
 It symbolizes that you wish to have a sustainable world in the future, and that we have no more an exclusive right to earth than our grandchildren.
 There is a quote that goes something like “You must live through the hell you create.”
 Unfortunately, in this case, it would be more accurate to say “Your grandchildren must live through the hell you create.”
 However, by supporting environmentally wise farming choices and ethical decision-making, you can make sure the mindset and effects are positive.

-Living organically, then, has a positive place for the future.
-Preserving the natural world and avoiding big factory farms that use GMOs, pesticides, and tons of resources enables a healthy, more habitable world when we are gone.
+Living organically, then, has a positive implication for the future.
+Preserving the natural world and avoiding big factory farms that use GMOs, pesticides, and a ton of resources let’s there be continuously healthy world when we are gone.
 The movement, of course, must grow, and organic practices should become the norm rather than the exception in order to make an assured difference.
-But it all starts with a few steps, which we are all taking now.
+But it all start with a few steps, which we are all taking now.